chipbennett/oenology/readme.txt

 Tested up to: 3.1
 Stable tag: 1.1

 Description: Oenology is designed to be a simple, minimalist, yet feature-complete and fully documented Theme intended to serve as a base for child Themes and as an educational reference for Theme development using WordPress functions, action/filter hooks, and template tags.
-The Theme includes built-in breadcrumb navigation, and supports Post Formats, Navigation Menus, Post Thumbnails, Custom Backgrounds, Custom Image Headers, and Custom Editor Style.
+The Theme includes built-in pagination and breadcrumb navigation, and supports Post Formats, Navigation Menus, Post Thumbnails, Custom Backgrounds, Custom Image Headers, and Custom Editor Style.
 The Theme includes plug-and-play support for the WP-Paginate and Yoast Breadcrumbs plugins. <strong>Requires WordPress 3.1, and is compatible up to WordPress 3.1.</strong>

 == Description ==